ant-design/ant-design/components/config-provider/index.en-US.md

 ### Content Security Policy

-Some component use dynamic style to support wave effect.
+Some components use dynamic style to support wave effect.
 You can config `csp` prop if Content Security Policy (CSP) is enabled:

 ```jsx
 <ConfigProvider csp={{ nonce: 'YourNonceCode' }}>